DragonMinded/netboot/README.md

 ./netdimm_send 192.168.1.1 my_favorite_game.bin
 ```

 As well as sending a single game to a Net Dimm, this script can optionally handle applying patches.
 See `--help` for more details.
 It can also handle sending settings along with a game for the Naomi target.
 Again, see `--help` for more details.
 This can be a valid EEPROM or SRAM file as obtained from an emulator.
 Also see `edit_settings` for how to generate settings files that can be sent along with a game to a Naomi system.
+It can also disable the CRC check screen in order to boot the ROM you are sending faster.
+See `--help` for more information.

 ### netdimm_ensure